betajs/react-betajs-media-component/README.md

  - [Video Recorder](https://94q7v38124.codesandbox.io/recorder) -- Only initial view, you need run local server to see in action

 ## Change Logs
  - 0.1.0 - Added video upload and mobile recorder cover shot generator.
 Video thumbnails generation and view in player feature added.
-Mobile swipe on progressbar elements added
+Mobile swipe on progressbar elements added.
+ - 0.1.3 - Added features: a.
+Recorder pause/resume; b.
+Merger streams, for the case like: `screen recorder + camera` record.
+Both for WebRTC recorder only.

 ## Video Recorder
 To be able recorder start work as expected you need also virtual server, perfect for testing is [Nano Media Server](https://github.com/Jsonize/nano-media-server).